newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 ![_config.yml]({{ site.baseurl }}/images/keykoolol/aesni.png)
 {: refdef}

 The `xmm` registers are 128 bits register, so we are using AES 128.
-We will therefore name each 16 bytes line in the serial, as they will coresspond to actual encryption blocks:
+We will therefore name each 16 bytes line in the serial, as they will correspond to actual encryption blocks:
 ```
 Username:           ecsc
 Serial:             9f96d7f6380d729ffad1f09783706997 - l1